devd-99/llm_api/README.md

-# AI-Powered Essay Analysis
+# RAG with local Ollama

-This project demonstrates how to use LlamaIndex and Ollama to analyze essays using AI.
+This project demonstrates how to use LlamaIndex and Ollama to perform RAG.
 It includes a Python script that reads an essay, indexes it, and answers questions about its content.
+Doesn't expose it as an API yet.

 ## Prerequisites